turnerdaniel/Label-Recognition/tests/README.md

     ```

 ### LabelRecogniserVerification
-__WARNING:__ This test take can take upwards of 10 minutes to complete on slow systems.
+**WARNING:** This test take can take upwards of 10 minutes to complete on a slow system.

 1. Run the tests by executing
     ```MATLAB
     LabelRecogniserVerification
     ````

-2. Wait for `LabelRecogniser.recogniseDates()` to be ran on the 500 images in the dataset.
+2. Wait for `LabelRecogniser.recogniseDates()` to complete for all 500 images in the dataset.

 3. Review the metrics:
     ```MATLAB